When you take a look in most household aquariums, there’s one fish you’re almost guaranteed to spot.

 Natural Habitat Of Platy Fish

 To care for your platies best, it’s good to understand where they come from and learn more about their native habitat.
-Platy fish are almost always freshwater fish and are rarely found in saltwater or brackish conditions.
+Platy fish are almost always peaceful freshwater fish and are rarely found in saltwater or brackish conditions.